For millennia, the Queen Charlotte Islands ( now known as Haida Gwaii) have been a remote, mysterious and inaccessible place in Northern BC

 While exploring Moresby Island our time is spent in a mix of boat travel and time exploring the shore.
 In Skidegate we visit the award winning Haida Heritage House- an museum dedicated to teaching and preserving the Haida way of life.

 PLEASE NOTE we travel the south section of Moresby Island by open Zodiac boat (rigid hull inflatables), please be ready to face all the variable weather these Islands are famous for.
 We spend one to two hours in the boat and go on land to explore.
 The boat ride can be bumpy and we do walk on rough beaches and forest trails with tripping hazards and slippery areas.
 You must be in good physical shape to take this tour, as some of the sites we explore have rough terrain and may be slippery.
+Please note that this tour is not suitable if you need mobility aids such as canes.
 Due to the changing weather this itinerary can change to accommodate the current conditions. tides and the unpredictability of wildlife.

 - rain-gear, gumboots and life jackets while traveling in the Zodiac